Covered Individuals: All CEI Employees

 Negative sick leave balances are not permitted.
 Employees are not entitled to payment for unused sick leave upon separation of employment except in cases of retirement.
 At retirement, a portion of unused sick leave value shall be transferred to the PERSI retirement system for credit to the employee’s account in the manner and in the amounts allowed by law.
 See the Department of Human Resources for further details.

-Use of sick leave for purposes other than outlined in this policy may result in disciplinary action up to and including termination.
+Use of sick leave for purposes other than outlined in this policy may result in disciplinary action.

 Years of Service